vigneshragupathy/vignesh88.github.io/_posts/2020-06-12-publish-package-in-npm-and-serve-the-static-content-from-cdn.markdown

 ## Script to automatically update the static and CDN URL in Django

-For ease, i created a script to automatically update all static content in your template directory in Django application.
+For ease, I created a script to automatically update all static content in your template directory in the Django application.

 The code is available in the [Github URL](https://github.com/vignesh88/tools/blob/master/vikki_scripts/update_static_to_cdn.py){:target="_blank"}